 During the 8-minute between-count breaks, one of the observers obtained images of the seals.
 A master photo capturing all of the seals on a haul-out was taken, along with photos of individual seals.
-A digital single-lens reflect camera (Nikon D90 or D7100) with a zoom lens (ranging in size from 70-600 millimeter [mm]) was used to capture photos.
-A 1.4x TC-1401 teleconverter was occasionally used to increase focal length of the lens and increase photo quality.
+A digital single-lens reflect camera (Nikon D7100 or Canon EOS R7) with a zoom lens (ranging in size from 18-600 millimeter [mm]) was used to capture photos.
 Image frame numbers were recorded in order to be used later for photo-identification (photo-ID).
 Multiple photos of different views (head/neck region, dorsal, lateral, and ventral) of each seal were taken when possible in order to obtain quality photos of pelage (fur) patterns.